 On the right as you cross the bridge, the private house occupies what used to be Bridestowe Station.
 This quite remote station was actually a couple of miles from the village of Bridestowe.
 Passengers seeking the solitude of Dartmoor would use the station, and it was also used for the shipment of rabbits from the Dartmoor warrens to London for cheap food.

-The lane is lined with trees, and used often to be referred to as Bridestowe Cathedral, from the likeness to a cathedral aisle.
+The lane is lined with trees, and often used to be referred to as Bridestowe Cathedral, from the likeness to a cathedral aisle.

 The original main road to Lydford from Okehampton, Is now makes a pleasant track and an ideal way to pass quietly through the countryside.